 Since 1963, Nance Cacciatore has represented injured car accident victims and families who have lost their loved ones in fatal car crashes.
 We have the experience, resources, and skills that can make the difference between winning and losing a car accident case.

-We know how to investigate car accident claims.
+Our auto accident lawyers in Melbourne, FL know how to investigate car accident claims.
 We know how develop a convincing legal argument.
 And we know how to protect your rights and fight for the compensation you deserve.

 Florida is one of several states that follows a “no-fault” system when it comes to auto accidents.
 This means that, after an accident, you can typically recover compensation for specific damages by filing a claim with your own insurance provider.

 In Florida, all drivers must carry car insurance in the following amounts:

 Bodily injury liability, which covers expenses incurred by others due to an accident you cause, is not mandatory in Florida.
 However, it is a good idea to purchase this type of coverage, as it protects you in the event another motorist sues you after an accident.

 As you can see, the minimum amount of PIP coverage you are required to have is only $10,000.
 However, car accident victims often incur medical bills and other expenses that far exceed this limit.

 Additionally, PIP does not cover non-monetary losses, such as pain and suffering.
 To recover for excess damages and non-economic losses, you will have to go outside the no-fault system and file a lawsuit against the at-fault driver.

 It is not always possible (nor appropriate) to step outside the no-fault system.
 However, there are many occasions when it is not only possible but necessary.